SolemmaLLC/ClimateStudioDocs/docs/tree.rst

 Tree Block and Tree Block Instances
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<
-Every time the **Add One Tree** or the **Array Tree** button is pressed, a new block object is added to "CSTreeBlocks" layer, and the block instance geometries for leaf and trunk are placed in the sub-layer of a layer named with the density and shape of the tree.
+Every time the **Add One Tree** or the **Array Tree** button is pressed, a new block is added to "CSTreeBlocks" layer, and the geometries for leaf and trunk are placed in the sub-layer of a layer named with the density and shape of the tree.
 These sub-layers can be turned on and off just like any Rhino layer.

 .. figure:: images/subPanel_trees_layer.png